prasadm1022/optimus-gpt/README.md

-# optimus-gpt
+# Optimus-GPT

-an AI bot for you as an all-in-one package
+an AI bot for you as an all-in-one package...

+### run below command in cmd to update requirements.txt

+> pip freeze > requirements.txt